Is the tarsier suicidal, or is that just an urban myth?

 I’d put the tarsier up there with the common spotted cuscus of Papua New Guinea, in terms of loveable and odd animals that I did not know existed until I started travelling and seeing them for myself.

-My primate bucket list goal is looking strong…
+My primate travel bucket list goal is looking strong…

 I’ve seen Proboscis Monkeys and Orangutans in the wild in Borneo, been up close and personal with a silverback gorilla in the rainforests of Uganda, braved The Monkey Buffet Festival in Thailand and although the bisexual bonobos of the DRC still evade me, I was lucky enough to meet the tarsier, making my way over to Bohol after swimming with whale sharks in the neighbouring island of Oslob.

 Fascinating Facts About The Philippine Tarsier (& Other Tarsier Species!)

 Apart from the obvious, like these creatures being tiny with distinctively big eyes; tarsier life is incredibly sophisticated, difficult, ruthless and often heartbreaking.

 Also, the Philippine tarsier isn’t the only type of tarsier, it’s just a tad more famous, so let’s dig deep and get our geek on with these 18 fascinating facts about tarsiers!